KishorNalage/Microservices_V1/README.md

 ### Debugging problems with Feign
 ---

-(1) Ensure that you have the annotation @EnableFeignClients with right packages on the class public class CurrencyConversionServiceApplication @EnableFeignClients("com.in28minutes.microservices.currencyconversionservice")
+(1) Ensure that you have the annotation @EnableFeignClients with right packages on the class public class CurrencyConversionServiceApplication @EnableFeignClients("com.kishor.microservices.currencyconversionservice")

 (2) Ensure you have path variables defined for from and to with the key from and to as shown in CurrencyExchangeServiceProxy - @PathVariable("from") String from, @PathVariable("to") String to